intel/yask/README.md

 Those options are still available to override the host-based default.
 * Version 2.16.03 moved the position of the log-file name to the last column in the CSV output of `utils/bin/yask_log_to_csv.pl`.
-* Version 2.15.04 required a call to `yc_grid::set_dynamic_step_alloc(true)` to allow changing the allocation in the step (time) dimension for grid variables created at YASK compile-time.
+* Version 2.15.04 required a call to `yc_grid::set_dynamic_step_alloc(true)` to allow changing the allocation in the step (time) dimension at run-time for grid variables created at YASK compile-time.
 * Version 2.15.02 required all "misc" indices to be yask-compiler-time constants.
 * Version 2.14.05 changed the meaning of temporal sizes so that 0 means never do temporal blocking and 1 allows blocking within a single time-step for multi-pack solutions.
-The behavior of the default settings have not changed.
+The default setting is 0, which keeps the old behavior.
 * Version 2.13.06 changed the default behavior of the performance-test utility (`yask.sh`) to run trials for a given amount of time instead of a given number of steps.
 As of version 2.13.08, use the `-trial_time` option to specify the number of seconds to run.
 To force a specific number of trials as in previous versions, use the `-trial_steps` option.
 * Version 2.13.02 required some changes in perf statistics due to step (temporal) conditions.
 Both text output and `yk_stats` APIs affected.
 * Version 2.12.00 removed the long-deprecated `==` operator for asserting equality between a grid point and an equation.
 Use `EQUALS` instead.